Yellowcactus23/GFPS/ReadMe.md

 ## setup

-This repo is quite lightweight, just needing pandas and its dependencies.
+This repo is quite lightweight, just needing pandas and its dependencies. a virtual environment may not be necessary.

 ```bash